xan105/InputFusion/README.md

 NB: In case of DLL injection you need a DLL injector that can run under Wine/Proton.
 The classic combo `createRemoteThread()` + `LoadLibrary()` from Kernel32 works under Wine/Proton.
 A quick google search will find you plenty on GitHub.
-Otherwise may I suggest my own: [xan105/Mini-Launcher](https://github.com/xan105/Mini-Launcher)
+Otherwise may I suggest one of my own: [xan105/Mini-Launcher](https://github.com/xan105/Mini-Launcher)

 Caveats
 =======